 Fun in the Sun

-Ready for your summer vacation?
+Ready for a vacation?
 This year’s vacation may look a little different from the vacations you have enjoyed in the past.
 Due to the 2020 Pandemic, many people are changing their behaviors and learning to live with the new normal.
-A recent survey by Twiddy & Company, a vacation rental company in North Carolina, found that 72 percent* of Americans traveling this summer prefer to drive.
+A recent survey by Twiddy & Company, a vacation rental company in North Carolina, found that 72 percent* of Americans traveling prefer to drive.
 With these changes come new risks and exposures you may not have considered in the past.

 As states ease travel restrictions, we have many clients renting lake houses, mountain houses, and beach houses in various areas of the country.
 With these types of rentals, you may want to rent a boat, jet ski, or ATV for everyone to have a little fun on their time off.
 We hope you enjoy every moment of your time away, but we also want you to be safe and be properly covered and educated if an accident occurs.